 How are you feeling?
 Are you ready for this new year?
 We want you to start the year differently when it comes to the cooking bit.
 You might wonder, chickpea curry in January?
 Totally, because vegetables are all around and fresh this month.
-It’s a healthy recipe which means if one of your resolutions is to stay on a healthy path, then we’ve taken the stress out of your meal plans.
-Enjoy!
+It’s a healthy recipe which requires Pure Mountain Pulses oil to bring it to life.
+This means if one of your resolutions is to stay on a healthy path, then we’ve taken the stress out of your meal plans.
+Find all the ingredients you need at Greenspoon.

 - 50ml Pure Mountain canola oil